 OTHER TREATMENTS OPTIONS TO CONSIDER

 Ovaries are intricately connected to the thyroid and the adrenal glands.
-When they are also out of balance, it can symptoms much worse that even HRT can’t fix.
+When they are also out of balance, it can make your symptoms much worse.
 It’s important to check the health of the thyroid and the adrenals and treat if necessary.
 Balancing cortisol levels (stress hormone) can help reduce symptoms.
 This can be done with a low-sugar diet, mindfulness, and exercise.
 However, sometimes a much stronger treatment is needed to rebalance the thyroid and adrenals, and a specific supplement protocol is recommended.

 For many women, a slight hormonal imbalance can be remedied with natural therapies.
 For example, common herbal remedies for hot flashes include black cohosh, red clover, and dong quai.
 Supplementation includes maca and soy isoflavones.
 The homeopathic Sepia has also shown to improve hot flashes.
 And one study found that eating 1 to 2 tablespoons of ground flaxseeds a day reduced hot flash symptoms on half!